mosmn/Notes/sections/theo/os/overview.md

 Processor POV:
 - it executes instructions from memory containing the monitor unitil it encounters an ending/error condition.
 - Job Control Language (JCL), Special type of programming language used to provide instructions to the monitor.

+the instructions that are executed from the portion of memory containing the monitor cause the next job to be read in and placed in the user program area.
+Once a job has been read in, the processor will encounter a branch instruction in the monitor that instructs the processor to continue execution at the start of the user program.
+The processor will then execute the instructions in the user program until it encounters an ending or error condition.
+Either event causes the processor to fetch its next instruction from the monitor program.
+Thus the phrase “control is passed to a job” simply means the processor is now fetching and executing instructions in a user program, and “control is returned to the monitor” means the processor is now fetching and executing instructions from the monitor program.

 Hardware features:
 - Memory Protection for monitor, the user program does not alter the monitor.